 The estuary of the Yealm is tidal up as far as Puslinch, 4 miles inland.
 Like the other estuaries of South Devon the original deep river valley has been inundated by later sea level rise, with the tide flooding in to create a wide expanse of water.

-In addition to the Area of Outstanding Natural Beauty (AONB) designation, the estuary is also a Site of Special Scientific Interest (SSSI) and a European Special Area of Conservation, and lies within the South Devon Heritage Coast.
+In addition to the National Landscape designation, the estuary is also a Site of Special Scientific Interest (SSSI) and a European Special Area of Conservation, and lies within the South Devon Heritage Coast.

 Our coast and estuaries play an important role in the binding of the world’s biological carbon (or green carbon), with more than half being captured by marine living organisms (hence it is called blue carbon).
 With such an important carbon fixing resource on our doorstep, it is important that we restore and maintain healthy marine ecosystems.